corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 ### JVM primitives

-All the primitive types are supported.
+All the primitive types are supported:

 ```kotlin
 boolean